miksaraj/jlox/README.md

 following [Crafting Interpreters](http://craftinginterpreters.com/ "Crafting Interpreters"), an excellent book by Bob Nystrom.

-This implementation of `jlox` follows faithfully the canonical interpreter implementation in Java as detailed in the book.
+This implementation of `jlox` follows faithfully the canonical tree-walk interpreter implementation in Java as detailed in the book.

 ## Lox Lexical Grammar ##